 If you’re economical and environmentally-conscious, you’ll no doubt have a stash of kitchen towels that you use and reuse, instead of buying weekly batches of paper towels.
-(Check out this post to learn about eco-friendly paper towels that produce less waste.)
 A cloth kitchen towel will last a number of years if properly looked after.

 If you use cloth towels, how do you ensure they are hygienic and well-maintained?
 After all, no one like having a smelly, stained rag in the kitchen!